damahou/sagewui/README.md

 * SageWui is independent from Sage, so that it can be launched from an independent python interpreter.
 A SageMath installation and the `sage` command in the default path is required, though.
-* SageWui runs on python 2 and 3.
+* SageWui runs only on recent versions of python 3.
 * `smtpsend` is now a global module.
 * Sagewui startup procedure differs from Sagenb one.
   - No need for intermediate startup code files.